 Subject: Enforcement of EES Right to “Negative CTCs”

-Action Taken: Two Complaints filed on January 22, 2001—one against PG&E and one against SoCal Edison—at the California Public Utility Commission.
-Purpose is to obtain an order from the CPUC that Negatives CTCs are due and payable to EES, and if not paid interest to accrue on unpaid amount until paid.
+Action Taken: Two Complaints filed on January 22, 2001—one against PG&E and one against SoCal Edison—at the California Public Utilities Commission.
+Purpose is to obtain an order from the CPUC that Negatives CTCs are due and payable to EES, and if not paid, interest to accrue on unpaid amount until paid.
 (No interest currently accruing).
 CPUC order would be enforced by state court summary proceeding and execution against utility assets.
-Another reason for filing CPUC Complaints was to improve collection potential in the event utilities went into bankruptcy.
+Another reason for filing CPUC Complaints was to improve collection potential in the event utilities went into bankruptcy. [[May have misunderstood, but was under impression that the second reason cited was the primary reason for filing initially, given the sentiment at the time that utility bankruptcy was imminent.]]

 CPUC Action on Complaints: Assigned to Commissioner Carl Wood and Administrative Law Judge Robert Barnett.
 Consolidated EES Complaints with Negative CTC Complaints filed by two other ESPs—APS and ABAG.
 Hearings scheduled for May, briefs in June, so decision likely this year.

-SoCal Edison and PG&E Responses: Deny that Negative CTCs owed because rate freeze ended in August, 2000; deny that ESPs as opposed to direct access customers are entitled to Negative CTCs; and plead financial condition as a bar to immediate payment even if owed.
+SoCal Edison and PG&E Responses: Deny that Negative CTCs owed because rate freeze ended in August, 2000; deny that ESPs are entitled to Negative CTCs in any event; IOUs claim instead that direct access customers are entitled to Negative CTCs; and plead financial condition as a bar to immediate payment even if owed.
 In addition, SoCal Edison counterclaims that EES’s affilitated marketing companies’ gaming of market drove Negative CTCs, so EES should not be entitled to collect.
 Both SoCal Edison and PG&E ask that the Complaint proceedings be stayed in deference to pending administrative proceedings they filed in the Fall asking for clarification of their obligations with respect to the payment of Negative CTCs.

 EES Options: